orbitalchicken/Roadmap/README.md

 	xfce: Can't use the trash in live mode
 	xfce: There are no GTK bookmarks by default
 	mintmenu: panel applet transparency
+	mintsources: consider changing the way opt-in works for romeo and backport
+	cinnamon: add major version deps on various components (libmuffin in particular)